 Essity strives to be a dedicated partner in the local communities in which it operates.

-In 2019, Essity invested approximately SEK 38 million (where of SEK 18 million was cash and SEK 20 million was in-kind donations) and about 8000 employee man hours (including management overhead) in over 350 projects.
+Essity invested approximately SEK 49 million and about 764 work hours (including staff management) in over 300 projects in 2020.
 Most of the projects were related to hygiene and health.

 In September 2018, TENA launched “Banakekele,” which is Zulu for “take care of them”.
 This is a project aimed at providing basic healthcare services in mobile pop-up clinics, installed outside shopping centers, with professional nurses providing education and advice on incontinence, samples and basic health checks.
 This initiative has enabled TENA to visit more than 100 community centers and reach more than 16,000 people in Johannesburg, South Africa.

 Essity is one of the most significant partners of the French Red Cross thanks to the 100,000 hygiene kits distributed to homeless people every year.
 Since 2011, more than 720,000 hygiene kits have been distributed by volunteers to the homeless in France courtesy of Essity.
 These kits – which are different for women and men – include essential products to enable good hygiene for one person for several days, containing such items as a toothbrush, toothpaste, soap, shampoo, comb, mirror, Lotus handkerchiefs, Nana feminine hygiene pads, etc.